 However, it’s important to note that stainless steel doesn’t automatically guarantee immunity from corrosion and rust.
 Selecting the appropriate stainless steel grade is crucial.
 Using an unsuitable grade can result in corrosion nearly as rapid as unprotected mild steel.
 For a deeper dive into the science behind stainless steel corrosion, you can [read more here].

 Stainless Steel Grades

-All grades, even the duplex grades used in the oil and gas industry, have a limit to the number of corrosive elements and chemicals they can comfortably handle.
-Typically, cheaper grades (eg 304) are less resistant to corrosion.
-For example, at room temperature, 304 grade will resist up to 3% sulfuric acid whereas type 316 will resist up to 20%.
+Every grade, including the duplex grades used in industries such as oil and gas, has limitations regarding the types of corrosive elements and chemicals they can withstand.
+Cheaper grades, like 304, offer lower corrosion resistance.
+For instance, at room temperature, 304 can resist up to 3% sulfuric acid, whereas type 316 can resist up to 20%.

 Types of Corrosion

 In the realm of external architectural fittings, coastal corrosion or tea staining is the most prevalent form of corrosion.
 Tea staining results in a brown discoloration on the surface of stainless steel.
 While it doesn’t jeopardize the steel’s structural integrity, it is aesthetically displeasing.

 A rule of thumb is that tea staining is a concern within 5 km of the coast.
 Measures to reduce this risk include using higher-grade steel, like 316, avoiding high polish finishes, and considering the installation location.
 For instance, a stainless-steel bench armrest on a coastal promenade should be 316 grade due to extreme exposure.
 Conversely, a stainless-steel cycle rack under a shelter may suffice with 304 grade steel, as it’s shielded from the elements.